 At bottom, then, the Court has yet to develop a principled and comprehensive theory of property rights, much less a comprehensive solution to the problem of government takings.
-For that, Congress (or the Court) is going to have to turn to first principles, much as the old common law judges did.
-We need to begin, then, not with the public law of the Constitution as presently interpreted, but with the private law of property.
+For that, Congress (or the Supreme Court) needs to turn to first principles, much as the old common-law judges did.
+We need to begin, then, not with the public law of the Constitution as presently interpreted but with the private law of property.